FredLoh/presentation/swift-talk/talk.md

 * Commiter: Anybody who has commit access to the Swift code base

-* Contributer: Anyone who contributes a patch or helps with code review.
+* Contributor: Anyone who contributes a patch or helps with code review.

 # What are the format of Swift changes